July 25, 2022

-The current scenario comes in handy when the project work breakdown structure is created using Microsoft Project Online, while the team prefers Office 365 Planner, which is a simpler tool for project and task management.
-Therefore, there comes a need for a way to report task progress from Planner to Project Online, as well as make it possible for the team to create their own tasks in Planner and sync them to Project Online.
+The current scenario comes in handy when the project work breakdown structure is created using Microsoft Project Online.
+At the same time, the team prefers Office 365 Planner, a more straightforward tool for project and task management.
+Therefore, there comes a need for a way to report task progress from Planner to Project Online, as well as make it possible for the team to create their tasks in Planner and sync them to Project Online.

 How to start using the Integration Hub

 Step 1 – Install the “Integration Hub” app from the SharePoint Store.